Chart Color Schemes

 AreaSearch assessment of residential development activity positions Walkerville among the top 25% of areas assessed nationwide

-With around 170 people per dwelling approval, Walkerville exhibits growth area characteristics.
-Population forecasts indicate an addition of 1,437 residents by 2041.
-Given current development patterns, new housing supply should meet demand, potentially facilitating population growth beyond projections.
+With around 170 people per dwelling approval, Walkerville exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Walkerville is forecasted to gain 1,437 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development